peteroupc/html3dutil/doc/H3DU.md

 #### Parameters

 * `url` (Type: string)<br>URL of the file to load.
 * `responseType` (Type: string) (optional)<br>Expected data type of the file.
 Can be "json", "xml", "text", or "arraybuffer".
-If null or omitted, the default is "text".
+If null, undefined, or omitted, the default is "text".

 #### Return Value